 Internal Sun Protection

-As I mentioned at the beginning of this post, sunscreen isn’t the end-all be-all to sun protection.
-Optimizing health so the body can protect itself in mild exposure to the sun is important.
+As I mentioned at the beginning of this post, sunscreen isn’t the end-all-be-all to sun protection.
+Optimizing health so the body can protect itself with mild exposure to the sun is important.
 I like to focus on healthy foods that support skin health in general:

 - Vitamin D3 is important for overall health and emerging evidence suggests it’s also important for avoiding sunburns.